 He shares five ideas from his new book titled One Percent Safer, that could save thousands of workers’ lives and get safety leaders thinking about ways to get started with safety improvements in an article for Duke Corporate Education

-Andrew is the Managing Partner of the international culture and leadership consultancy RMS, best-selling author of ten books on safety leadership and organisational culture and Programme Director of our programme Leadership and Safety Culture.
+Andrew is best-selling author of ten books on safety leadership and organisational culture and Programme Director of our programme Leadership and Safety Culture.

 To learn more about our Leadership & Safety Programme click here or contact Muriel PAILLEUX at email@example.com